danielemarinazzo/dynamic_O_information/data/readme.md

-N.B.
-The spikes data are so far only random numbers.
-We are waiting for authorization to share the derived data.
-The raw data is at https://www.cns.nyu.edu/kianilab/Datasets.html
+The spikes data are processed from the raw data (monkey 2) available at https://www.cns.nyu.edu/kianilab/Datasets.html

 LMH is the classification of neurons in terms of their information about the choice, as described in